prometheas/VirtualBox-Bitnami-Utils/README.md

     $ ./create-vm.sh "My Bitnami VM" /path/to/bitnami/primary-disk-image.vmdk

 The script will create and configure your new VM to use a copy of the downloaded Bitnami VM HDD, and have configured your VM's networking so that it can easily be accessed by your host OS.
-Once the configured VM is all set up, the script will also launch it.
+Once the configured VM is all set up, the script will also launch it immediately.

 ## Prepare the Guest OS

 Once the guest OS has booted, you'll need to login to the Bitnami VM.
-The username and password and both `bitnami`, but you'll be prompted to pick a new password.
+The username and password are both `bitnami`, but you'll be prompted to pick a new password.
 Once you've logged in and you're looking at the shell, enter the following commands:

     $ curl https://raw.github.com/prometheas/VirtualBox-Bitnami-Utils/master/guest/prepare-vm.sh > prepare-vm.sh
 	$ chmod +x prepare-vm.sh